warpspeed/php-slim-sample/readme.md

 ```
 ## Configure your .env.php file

-This Slim sample project uses the PHP Data Object (PDO) wrapped in a Task model to read from and write to your MySQL database.
+This Slim sample project uses the PHP Data Object (PDO) wrapped in an generic object model to read from and write to your MySQL database.
+The `BaseModel.php` class located in the `models/` directory is designed similarly to Laravel's [Eloquent ORM](http://laravel.com/docs/5.0/eloquent).
+Read the source code comments for further details on implementation and funtionality.
 Pursuant to convention and best practices, the environment variables required as arguments to instantiate a new PDO object are declared externally from the web root `public/` directory.
 To complete the requisite fields of the .env.php file, run the following commands:

 ```
 # RUN THESE COMMANDS FROM YOUR LOCAL MACHINE